Updated: Feb 3

 9) Use the countries local currency - Sometimes the locals will try to extort you in asking for U.S Dollars or Euros depending on where you are.
 For some reasons or the other, they believe they can make more with taking the U.S dollar/ Euro, but paying them in their local currency is easier for us to work out and stick to, rather than converting two currencies and making mistakes with the exchange rates.
 Change your money at the Bureau de change before you travel and don't leave it to change at the airport or a low paying post office.
 Be prepared...

 10) Explore the country - Do Not lounge in the hotel for the entire duration of your trip.
 If you do this, you did not see the country, and you practically haven't been there!
 Hotels are for Bedtime, get out and about.
 Visit the city, the town, the attractions and the countries landmarks, as you never know when you will be back.
 Explore the country as much as possible, as a holiday is something you will remember forever.

-BONUS TIP- If you are of a darker skin tone, Do not take suncream for granted.
-I thought I didn't need any, because my skin was very dark, and I came home with painful sunburn on my back.
+BONUS TIP- If you are of a darker skin tone, Do not take sunscreen for granted.
+I thought I didn't need any, because my skin was very dark.
+Unfortunately, I came home with very painful sunburn on my back.
 Although I have always travelled without this, Antigua's sun, was scorching.